Morse boundaries of 3-manifold groups: Morseless stars and their Morse boundary

 We say a graph of groups is a \textbf{Morseless star} if \begin{itemize} \item The vertex set $V$ is equal to $\{0, \ldots n\}$ for some $n\in \N_0$ and every edge is incident to 0. \item Every edge group $H_\alpha$ is undistorted in $\pi_1(\mc{G})$. \item All edge groups are finitely generated, relatively wide and have infinite index in the corresponding vertex groups. \item All vertex groups are finitely generated. \end{itemize}

-A definition of relatively wide can be found in \cite{fioravanti2022connected}.
-We only need the following two implications of the assumption that the edge groups are relatively wide in the vertex groups. \begin{itemize} \item If edge groups $G_\alpha$ is relatively wide in their corresponding vertex group $G_v$, then the relative Morse boundary $(G_\alpha, G_v)$ is empty. \item Morseless stars satisfy the assumptions on graph of groups discussed in \cite{fioravanti2022connected} so we can use their results.
-In particular, we can use Theorem C, Corollary 2.16 and Corollary 4.3 of \cite{fioravanti2022connected}. \end{itemize}
+An undistorted subgroup $H\leq G$ is relatively wide in $G$, if for every asymptotic cone $G_\omega$, no two points of the limit $H_\omega\subset G_\omega$ are separated by a cut point of $G_\omega$.
+We only use the following implications about relatively wide groups. \begin{itemize} \item If a group $H$ is relatively wide in $G$, then the relative Morse boundary $(\mb H, G)$ is empty. \item Morseless stars satisfy the assumptions on graph of groups discussed in \cite{fioravanti2022connected} so we can use their results.
+In particular, we can use Theorem C, which states that the Morse boundary of every vertex group topologically embeds into the Morse boundary of the ambient group, Corollary 2.16, which states that vertex groups are undistorted, and Corollary 4.3, which states that a $M$-Morse geodesic in a vertex group is $M'$-Morse in the ambient group. \item If an undistorted subgroup $H\leq G$ is wide, then $H$ is relatively wide in $G$. \item The group $\Z^2$ is wide. \end{itemize}

 If the results in \cite{fioravanti2022connected} can be upgraded, that is, if the assumption of relatively wide can be replaced by the assumption of having relatively empty Morse boundary for their results, then the same holds for our results.